The Secret Resting Place of King David

 First of all, we need to know that King David (David HaMelech) was not buried alone.
 He was buried together with King Solomon (Shlomoh HaMelech), and also together with King Hezekiah (Chizkiyahu HaMelech).
 Those three kings were buried together because they were the nobles and most important kings for the Jewish people.

-Now, it is written in the “the Bible” (the Tanach), in Samuel (Shmueil) and in other places, that King David captured the Metzudah, the Citadel, and he made it his city, and it was called the “City of David.”
-And it’s brought down in the Bible, in Samuel, that when David died, he was buried in the City of David.
+Now, it is written in the “the Bible” (the Tanach), in 2 Samuel (Shmueil) 5:8, and in other places, that King David captured the Metzudah, the Citadel, of Zion, and he made it his city, and it was called the “City of David.”
+And it’s brought down in the Bible, in 1 Kings 2:10, that when David died, he was buried in the City of David.

 Actually, we don’t bury people inside the city, because it brings impurity and some other problems for priests, but because he was a king, he was buried inside the city; him, his son King Solomon, and his great grandson King Hezekiah.
 Those three kings were buried in the city.